wp-plugins/sns-count-cache/readme.txt

 * Added: function to display variation of SNS count
 * Added: function to access variation of SNS count through custom filed
 * Fixed: custom filed used in this plugin is not deleted in a certain case.

+= 0.7.1 =
+* Modified: Check interval of follower count is tuned.

 == Upgrade Notice ==
 The following functions are deprecated.